 Most students opt for uni halls, where you're sharing with a group of other students and all your bills are covered in the rent.
 The application process for these will vary by university, but your first step is always going to be deciding which of the university's halls you want to go into.
 You can expect to hear from your firm at some point before the end of the summer asking you to make your choice.

 It's then down to you to pick the ones you like best but if you need more information, contact the uni's accommodation department.
 They will be able to help you out with detail on dates, deposits and anything else you need to know.

-Generally, the university send you login details to get to some sort of applicant hub where you may apply for accommodation.
-Alternatively there may be a form available on their accommodation site.
+Your firm university will typically send you login details to get to some sort of applicant hub where you can then apply for accommodation.
+If your don't get something like that, there may be a form on the uni's accommodation site.

-Once you've sent this off, you'll be emailed with your allocated halls offer and asked to accept the offer as well as providing a deposit.
-The deposit amount will vary from place to place, but if you don’t get into your firm choice you'll receive this money back.
+Once you've submitted your choices, sit tight and wait to hear back with the details of the halls you've been allocated.
+It's then down to you to accept the offer and pay a deposit.
+The deposit amount will vary from place to place, but if you don’t get into your firm choice you'll get this money back.

 There are some universities that will let you apply for accommodation even when they are your insurance choice.
 At most, however, you'll need to sort accommodation on A-level results day, once you've been confirmed in your insurance choice rather than your firm.

 Many universities guarantee accommodation for all first-year students - but that's not true of all.
 It's a good idea to get hold of the uni's accommodation department as soon as you can on results day, to give yourself your best chance of getting a room.